sawyerWeld/GameTheoryNotes/Week_11/problem_set_3.md

 Are they true?

-- There are no profitable deviations, so it must be a dominant strategy and a Nash equilibrium.

-#### Also false
+- Reporting full preferences is better for X and Z, so they are not playing a dominant strategy.
+- It is always better for X and Z to report fully, so they are not playing a Nash equilibrium.

+#### theyre not both true, theyre not also both false. must be c.